Giant pangolin: Description

 The animal has a strong sense of smell and large anal glands.
 Its secretions may be significant to animal communication.
 The species walks with most of its weight on its columnar rear legs, and curls its front paws, walking on the outside of the wrists rather than the palms to protect the claws.
-By using its tail for balance, it often walks upright as a biped.
+Unlike its close relative, the ground pangolin, this pangolin does not walk upright as a biped.

 Distribution and habitat

-The giant pangolin inhabits many countries, with the largest concentration in Uganda, Tanzania, and western Kenya.
+The giant pangolin inhabits many countries, with the largest concentration in Uganda, Tanzania.
 It is found mainly in the savanna, rainforest, and forest, inhabiting areas with large termite populations and available water.
 It does not inhabit high-altitude areas.
+A small number of recorded sightings have occurred in western Kenya within the East African montane forests, the first being reported in 1971, with subsequent sightings being made in 2018.
+One of these sightings took place at 2466 m above sea level, the highest altitude the species has been recorded at.

 Behavior and ecology

 The giant pangolin, like other pangolins, is nocturnal, which makes observation difficult.
 It is also usually solitary, although in one case an adult was seen in a burrow with a juvenile.
-The species is capable of climbing trees and other objects.

 Diet

 Like all pangolins, the giant pangolin is a specialized insectivore that lacks teeth and the ability to chew.
 Its diet mainly consists of ants and termites, which it finds by tearing open anthills and termite nests, both subterranean and mound-type.

 Because of its relatively large size, the giant pangolin is particularly well-suited to breaking open termite mounds by leaning on the mound and resting its weight on its tail, and then ripping into the mound with its front claws.
 The combination of weight and physical damage quickly leads to a partial collapse of the mound, exposing the termites.
 Only the adults are strong enough to do this; their young must follow behind their mothers until they grow large enough to do it for themselves.
-It eats the insects by picking them up with its sticky tongue, which is up to 70 cm long.
+It eats the insects by picking them up with its sticky tongue, which is up to 70 cm long fully extended and can extend out of the mouth for more than 30 cm.